Slipperee-CODE/ArmControlledTurret/README.md

 - You will also likely need to download some other IDE (I used Pycharm) to run the Python program.

 That is all, happy programming!

+P.S.
+I apologize in advance if you have come across this repo before I have removed my many unecessary comments from the Python code.

+Proper documentation will appear one day.